tessie/bouncer-tests/README.md

 ====================

 Thank you for checking out Mozilla's Bouncer test suite.
 Mozilla and the Mozwebqa team are grateful for the help and hard work of many contributors like yourself.
-The following contributors have submitted pull requests to Addon-Tests:
+The following contributors have submitted pull requests to Bouncer-Tests:

 https://github.com/mozilla/Bouncer-Tests/contributors